sictweb/bti425-2020/graded-work/assign5.md

 > An unsuccessful response returns HTTP 500, so we'll have to test for that.
 Maybe its result will be to force a navigation to the "not found" component.
 (Why?
 Think about it...)
 >
 > The response from a POST or PUT is a JSON object, in this format:
-> { "message": "Employee abc123def456ghi789 successfully added" }
+> { "message": "Employee abc123def456ghi789 added successfully" }

 <br>